3 Tips to Help you Enjoy English

 *An important piece of advice for Naver users

 I don’t recommend using Naver to search for English materials.
-You will not get good results.
 Naver is great for lots of things, but it is not great for finding the best English resources.
-Trust me on this.
-It’s extremely limited and often inaccurate.
+The available resources I’ve found there are limited and often inaccurate.

 I’ve done yoga on and off for almost 18 years.
 However, it wasn’t until last year that I was able to make yoga a daily practice.